bgpkit/peeringdb-rs/README.md

 ## License

-See [PeeringDB Acceptable Use Policy](https://www.peeringdb.com/aup) more usage license information.
+See [PeeringDB Acceptable Use Policy](https://www.peeringdb.com/aup) for usage and license information.

 The usage of this library is under MIT license.